-Before performing an exercise test, the coordinator should evaluate whether the patient should participate in exercise training based on:
+Before performing an exercise test, the health professional should evaluate whether the patient should participate in exercise training based on:

-- A review of the patient’s results from the Physical Activity Readiness Questionnaire (PAR-Q).
+- A review of the patient’s medical history.

 - An evaluation of the patient in relation to the contraindications and precautions identified below.

 All patients should be evaluated for contraindications and precautions to exercise.